Sliced Spectral Analysis and Geometric Mechanisms of Radiation for Periodic Elliptic Operators

 \end{theorem}

-The visualization of the band functions in $\R^2$ is shown in Figure \ref{fig:dispersion}.
+The graphs of the band functions form the dispersion relation.
+The corresponding dispersion relation is illustrated in Figure \ref{fig:dispersion}.

-The properties of the band functions $\mu_m(\balpha)$ are summarized in the following theorem.
-Here we mainly rely on the book \cite{Kuchm2016} as well as the paper \cite{Mandel2019}.
+The following properties of the band functions will be used repeatedly throughout the paper.

 \begin{theorem}[Theorem 5.5, \cite{Kuchm2016}] The band functions have the following properties: \begin{enumerate} \item The band functions $\mu_j(\balpha)$ are globally Lipschitz continuous and piecewise real analytic.
-With a proper scaling, the eigenfunction $\phi_j(\balpha,\cdot) $ also depends continuously and piecewise analytically on $\balpha$. \item The graph of the multiple valued mapping
+With a proper scaling, the eigenfunction $\phi_j(\balpha,\cdot) $ also depends Lipschitz continuously and piecewise analytically on $\balpha$. \item The graph of the multiple valued mapping

-coincides with the dispersion relation of $A$. \item The dispersion relation is $\Bz$-periodic with respect to $\balpha$, thus it is sufficient to consider it only over the Brillouin zone $\Bz$. \item The dispersion relation is symmetric with respect to the mapping $\balpha\mapsto-\balpha$ when the functions $A$ and $V$ are real. \item The spectrum $\sigma(\L)$ is the range of the dispersion relation, i.e.,
+coincides with the dispersion relation of $\L$. \item The dispersion relation is $d$-periodic with respect to $\balpha$ with the unit cell $\Bz$, thus it is sufficient to consider it only over the Brillouin zone $\Bz$. \item The dispersion relation is symmetric with respect to the mapping $\balpha\mapsto-\balpha$ when the functions $A$ and $V$ are real. \item The spectrum $\sigma(\L)$ is the range of the dispersion relation, i.e.,

 \end{enumerate} \end{theorem}